Community Development and Health Promotion

 The short step in front of many buildings can prevent residents with mobility issues from fully accessing their own neighbourhood.
 Determined to build a more inclusive Davenport, our Community Advisory Group launched the Davenport Community Ramp Project in late 2015.

 Dozens of volunteers canvassed the area, drawing attention to physical barriers and offering free removable ramps to local shops and nonprofits.
-These ramps were custom-built by our volunteers, and brightly painted to spread feelings of positivity and raise awareness about the importance of accessibility.
+In partnership with StopGap foundation these ramps were custom-built by volunteers, and brightly painted to spread feelings of positivity and raise awareness about the importance of accessibility.

 By the end of the project, our 40 volunteers partnered with local shops and services agencies to install 18 new ramps, creating 18 more spaces where all members of our community can feel welcomed and supported.